 In the meantime, you can also download a FREEBIE SAMPLER for Equivalent Fractions on Google Slides!

-A New Comparing Fractions Resource in my Store!
+A New Comparing Fractions Resource!

 Don’t Go Yet!